Brazil health regulator rejects Russia's Sputnik vaccine | Health

 Brazil health regulator rejects Russia's Sputnik vaccine

+"Anvisa's decision to delay the registration of Sputnik V may have been politically motivated," RDIF said in a statement.
+"RDIF regrets the numerous attempts by some countries to oppose the Russian vaccine... including through pressure on foreign regulators."
+A crucial issue for Anvisa was the presence in the vaccine of the adenovirus that could reproduce, a "serious" defect, according to Anvisa's medicines and biological products manager Gustavo Mendes.

-The Sputnik V shot has been approved in several countries around the world.
-Russian scientists say it is 97.6% effective against COVID-19 in a "real-world" assessment based on data from 3.8 million people, Moscow's Gamaleya Institute and the Russian Direct Investment Fund said last week.
-But, like Anvisa, the European Union has not yet approved the vaccine, saying it needs more information on the tests and manufacturing process.
+Russian scientists say Sputnik V is 97.6% effective against COVID-19 in a "real-world" assessment based on data from 3.8 million people, Moscow's Gamaleya Institute and the Russian Direct Investment Fund said last week.
+The European Union's regulator, the European Medicines Agency (EMA), is currently reviewing the shot and its manufacturing process, with a decision on its use expected in May or June.

 Brazil has registered 14.4 million confirmed cases of the virus and almost 400,000 deaths since the onset of the pandemic over a year ago, much of that in the last few months.